Edward Clark Turner: Early life and education

-Turner was born on March 26, 1915 in Buenos Aires, Argentina to Edward Turner and Eva Helen Clark.
+Turner was born on March 26, 1915, in Buenos Aires, Argentina to Edward Turner and Eva Helen Clark.
 He came to the United States in 1922.
-He was then educated at the high school in Evanston, Illinois and then studied at Northwestern University from where he graduated with a Bachelor of Arts in 1937.
+He was then educated at the high school in Evanston, Illinois, and then studied at Northwestern University from where he graduated with a Bachelor of Arts in 1937.
 He also studied at Seabury-Western Theological Seminary and earned a Bachelor of Divinity in 1940 and an honorary Doctor of Divinity in 1954.
 On November 19, 1938, he married Virginia Hunter and together had four children.

-Ordained Ministry
+Ordained ministry

-Turner was ordained deacon on March 16, 1940 by Bishop Frank McElwain of Minnesota and priest on September 19, 1940 by Bishop Edward Makin Cross of Spokane.
-He was assigned as vicar to the missions of St. John in Okanogan, St. Paul in Omak, Trinity in Oroville and Transfiguration in Twisp, Washington where he served from 1940 until 1944.
+Turner was ordained deacon on March 16, 1940, by Bishop Frank McElwain of Minnesota and priest on September 19, 1940, by Bishop Edward Makin Cross of Spokane.
+He was assigned as vicar to the missions of St. John in Okanogan, St. Paul in Omak, Trinity in Oroville and Transfiguration in Twisp, Washington, where he served from 1940 until 1944.
 He then became rector of the Church of the Ascension and Holy Trinity in Pueblo, Colorado, where he remained until 1956.
-He simultaneously served as Dean of the Sothern Deanery of Colorado and chaplain and administrator of Parkview Episcopal Hospital.
+He simultaneously served as Dean of the Southern Deanery of Colorado and chaplain and administrator of Parkview Episcopal Hospital.

 Bishop

 On February 12, 1956, Turner was elected Coadjutor Bishop of Kansas during a diocesan convention held in Grace Cathedral.
-He was consecrated in the same cathedral on May 22, 1956 by Goodrich R. Fenner of Kansas.
+He was consecrated in the same cathedral on May 22, 1956, by Goodrich R. Fenner of Kansas.
 He then succeeded as diocesan bishop in 1959 and remained in office until his retirement on May 22, 1981.
 Turner and his wife retired to Colorado, where he died in 1997.